The Use of LED Lighting to Cultivate Potatoes, Oilseed Rape, and Soybeans

-As the number of indoor growers who adopt LED grow lighting increases, industry researchers are investigating the effects of this illumination source on specific plant species.
+While traditional gardeners look for the best garden hose reels and compost bins, the increasing number of indoor growers adopt LED grow lighting.
+Industry researchers have been investigating the effects of this illumination source on specific plant species.
 For example, a recent study published in the journal Plant Methods compared the growth and disease resistance of five different plants grown using continuous full spectrum LED grow lights with those grown using fluorescent lighting.
 This research not only provides information about the effects of different lighting on individual cultivars but also further substantiates the advantages of LED grow lights when compared to other forms of lighting.

 The Differences Between LED and Fluorescent Lighting

 The distinct differences in the qualities of LED and fluorescent lighting suggest they may affect plants in different ways.
 For example, fluorescent lights generate a significant amount of heat that may cause stress and/or damage to plants if not carefully monitored, whereas this is an issue with LED grow lights.
 The table below provides a comparison of LED and fluorescent lighting:

 Comparing LED and Florescent Lighting on Different Plants